Mega solar park divides entire village: Why there is now resistance ### 100-megawatt plant planned: Is this solar park too big for the community? ### Financialsegen or environmental destruction? The dispute over a solar project is boiling over in this town ### Citizens' initiative against 50-million

 Compromise solutions

-Such compromise solutions could be a way to both support the energy transition goals and address local concerns.
+Such compromise solutions could be a way to both support energy transition goals and address local concerns.
 The mayor has already announced that the area could be significantly reduced and that wildlife corridors are desired.
 This shows that, despite the controversial discussion, there is room for constructive solutions.

 Look, this little detail saves up to 40% installation time and costs up to 30% less.
 It's from the USA and patented.

-New: Assemble-ready Solar systems!
+NEW: ready -to -mount solar systems!
 This patented innovation accelerates your solar construction massively

-The heart of ModuRack's innovation is its departure from conventional clamp fastening.
+The heart of ModuRack 's innovation is its departure from conventional clamp fastening.
 Instead of clamps, the modules are inserted and held in place by a continuous support rail.

 More about it here: